interpretAMR/datacuration/README.md

 ## Example code

+NOTE these scripts are largely superceded by the new [AMRgen R package](https://github.com/interpretAMR/AMRgen) developed by the ESGEM-AMR group.

 R code with examples using public NCBI AST data, and AllTheBacteria AMRfinderplus results, to explore core genes and the association of AMR genotypes with phenotypes.

 * `CoreGenes/coreGenes.Rmd` - identify AMR gene nodes that have high within-species frequency (alone or combined with its child nodes), so need core gene interpretation rules (outputs in `CoreGenes/`)